Pilar Gonzalbo Aizpuru

 Pilar Gonzalbo Aizpuru (13 January 1935 in Madrid, Spain - 26 February 2024) was a Spanish-Mexican academic who specialized in the cultural history of New Spain.
-In 2007 she received, along archaeologist Eduardo Matos Moctezuma, the National Prize for Arts and Sciences of Mexico in the category of History, Social Sciences and Philosophy.
+In 2007 she received, along with archaeologist Eduardo Matos Moctezuma, the National Prize for Arts and Sciences of Mexico in the category of History, Social Sciences, and Philosophy.

 Gonzalbo was a member of the Advisory Council on Sciences of the Presidency of Mexico and the Mexican Academy of Sciences.

 Biography

 She received a degree in History of the Americas at the Complutense University of Madrid.
-She moved to Mexico City where she studied a master's degree in pedagogy, graduating with the thesis "Female education in New Spain: Colleges, convents and girls' schools" and a doctorate in History at the Faculty of Philosophy and Letters of the National Autonomous University of Mexico.
+She moved to Mexico City where she earned a Master's degree in Pedagogy, graduating with the thesis "Female education in New Spain: Colleges, Convents and Girls' Schools" and a Doctorate in History at the Faculty of Philosophy and Letters of the National Autonomous University of Mexico.

-From 1980 she worked a professor and researcher at the Center for Historical Studies of El Colegio de México, of which she was academic coordinator from 1989 to 2001.
+From 1980 she worked as a professor and researcher at the Center for Historical Studies of El Colegio de México, of which she was academic coordinator from 1989 to 2001.
 Additionally, she taught at the National Autonomous University of Mexico, at the Ibero-American University (UIA) and at the National School of Anthropology and History (ENAH).